laminas/laminas-container-config-test/README.md

 ## Using common tests

-In your library, you will need to extend the `Zend\ContainerConfigTest\ContainerTest` class within your test suite and implement the method `createContainer`:
+In your library, you will need to extend the `Zend\ContainerConfigTest\AbstractContainerTest` class within your test suite and implement the method `createContainer`:

 ```php